Michael HornAuthor

 Julie Rust serves as the assistant head for teaching & learning at St. Andrew’s Episcopal School in Jackson, MS, where she works to foster professional growth through faculty leadership and dialogic literacy practices.
 Prior to this appointment, she taught middle and high school English; received her Ph.D. in literacy, culture, and language education from Indiana University; and was an assistant professor of education at Millsaps College.

-Patricia Sasser is currently the assistant head of school at St. Mary’s School in Raleigh, NC.
-Before joining St. Mary’s School, Patricia served as the head of the upper school at Ransom Everglades School.
+Patricia Sasser is currently the assistant head of school at Saint Mary’s School in Raleigh, NC.
+Before joining Saint Mary’s School, Patricia served as the head of the upper school at Ransom Everglades School.
 Patricia also worked at the Loomis Chaffee School as a dean of students.
 Prior to Loomis Chaffee, Patricia worked at her alma mater The Madeira School in several roles, including as a major gifts officer, director of student activities, and the assistant dean of students for residential life.
 Before transitioning into education, Patricia worked at ESPN in Bristol, CT, as an associate producer where she was a two-time Emmy nominee and a 2006 Emmy award winner.
 She earned her B.A. in English literature and in African-American studies from the University of Virginia.
 Patricia also earned a M.A. in educational leadership from George Washington University.

 Yerko SepúlvedaDirector of Community Engagement & Belonging, Porter-Gaud School